-We calculated NV based on delivered prices to unaffiliated customers.
-We made deductions, where appropriate, from the starting price for billing adjustments, early payment discounts, and rebates in accordance with 19 CFR 351.401(c).
-We also made deductions from the starting price for inland freight expenses and insurance expenses under section 773(a)(6)(B)(ii) of the Act.
-Based on our findings at verification, we made additional adjustments to Industeel's reported home market sales.23
+We calculated NV based on delivered or ex-factory prices to unaffiliated customers.
+We made deductions, where appropriate, from the starting price for billing adjustments, in accordance with 19 CFR 351.401(c).
+We also made deductions from the starting price for movement expenses, including inland freight expenses, under section 773(a)(6)(B)(ii) of the Act.

 We deducted home market packing costs and added U.S. packing costs, in accordance with section 773(a)(6)(A) and (B) of the Act.
-For comparisons to EP, we made adjustments under section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410 for differences in circumstances of sale.
-Specifically, we deducted direct selling expenses incurred for home market sales, i.e., commissions, credit expenses, and warranty expenses, and added U.S. direct selling expenses, i.e., credit expenses.
+For comparisons to EP sales, we made adjustments under section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410 for differences in circumstances of sale.
+Specifically, we deducted direct selling expenses incurred for home market sales, i.e., credit expenses and bank charges, and added U.S. direct selling expenses, i.e., credit expenses, fumigation charges, and bank charges.